Rishiyogitha/Hangman-game/README.md

-This is a Hangman game implemented in Java with both Graphical User Interface (GUI) using Swing & AWT and a command-line interface (CLI) version.
+This is a Hangman game implemented in Java with both Graphical User Interface (GUI) and a command-line interface (CLI) version.
 Players try to guess a hidden word by guessing letters, with incorrect guesses gradually building a Hangman figure.

 Features